SabrinaHuajy/Team-Profile-Generator/README.md

   * Call the `render` function and pass in an array containing all employee objects;
     * The `render` function will generate and return a block of HTML including templated divs for each employee!

+A sample HTML file generated using the application: output\teamprofile.html

 The following image shows a mock-up of the generated HTML’s appearance and functionality:

 <img src="assets\screenshot1.png" alt="first screenshot of webpage interface">